 Sheffield Wednesday’s owner has been Dejphon Chansiri since 2015 after he secured 100% of Milan Mandaric’s shares in the Hillsborough club.
-Yet the Thai tycoon also put the Owls up for sale in 2018.
+Yet, the Thai tycoon also put the Owls up for sale in 2018, and the club are currently in administration and seeking new owners.

 Chansiri purchased Sheffield Wednesday as a personal investment away from his family’s Thai Union Frozen Group.
 It is the world’s largest producer of canned tuna with the company responsible for one in every five cans manufactured.
 Chansiri is not involved with its management and has a minor stake.